SaiKoushik1314/Resume/index.md

 **Company : Pacific Life Insurance-Capgemini**

 **Description**: I worked as IT-Specialist-contract at Nationwide Insurance.
-During this time I worked on multiple projects which helped me understand the process of work distribution to exception managers and also the problems involved in maintaining beneficiary data and how to handle mutiple riders on policy.Team at nationwide is very special to me, It is the best team I have worked on and they always want me to come back.
+During this time I worked on multiple projects which helped me understand the process of work distribution to exception managers and also the problems involved in maintaining beneficiary data and how to handle multiple riders on policy.Team at nationwide is very special to me, It is the best team I have worked on and they always want me to come back.

 **Projects**